xXleowXx/gitlab-charts/doc/quickstart/index.md

 # Quick Start Guide

-This guide services as a concise but complete documentation on how to install the Cloud Native GitLab chart with default values onto Google Kubernetes Engine (GKE).
+This guide serves as a concise but complete documentation about how to install the Cloud Native GitLab chart with default values onto Google Kubernetes Engine (GKE).
-We focus exclusively on GKE in order to keep it as direct and simple as possible.
+For clarity, we focus exclusively on GKE.

 ## Requirements